opalsecurity/opal-go/docs/UpdateConfigurationTemplateInfo.md

 `func (o *UpdateConfigurationTemplateInfo) HasRequireMfaToConnect() bool`

 HasRequireMfaToConnect returns a boolean if a field has been set.

+### GetTicketPropagation

+`func (o *UpdateConfigurationTemplateInfo) GetTicketPropagation() TicketPropagationConfiguration`

+GetTicketPropagation returns the TicketPropagation field if non-nil, zero value otherwise.

+### GetTicketPropagationOk

+`func (o *UpdateConfigurationTemplateInfo) GetTicketPropagationOk() (*TicketPropagationConfiguration, bool)`

+GetTicketPropagationOk returns a tuple with the TicketPropagation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTicketPropagation

+`func (o *UpdateConfigurationTemplateInfo) SetTicketPropagation(v TicketPropagationConfiguration)`

+SetTicketPropagation sets TicketPropagation field to given value.

+### HasTicketPropagation

+`func (o *UpdateConfigurationTemplateInfo) HasTicketPropagation() bool`

+HasTicketPropagation returns a boolean if a field has been set.

+### GetCustomRequestNotification

+`func (o *UpdateConfigurationTemplateInfo) GetCustomRequestNotification() string`

+GetCustomRequestNotification returns the CustomRequestNotification field if non-nil, zero value otherwise.

+### GetCustomRequestNotificationOk

+`func (o *UpdateConfigurationTemplateInfo) GetCustomRequestNotificationOk() (*string, bool)`

+GetCustomRequestNotificationOk returns a tuple with the CustomRequestNotification field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCustomRequestNotification

+`func (o *UpdateConfigurationTemplateInfo) SetCustomRequestNotification(v string)`

+SetCustomRequestNotification sets CustomRequestNotification field to given value.

+### HasCustomRequestNotification

+`func (o *UpdateConfigurationTemplateInfo) HasCustomRequestNotification() bool`

+HasCustomRequestNotification returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)